List of Great White band members: 2002–2011: Reformation

 Less than a year after Great White disbanded, Jack Russell reunited with Mark Kendall in November 2002 under the moniker "Jack Russell's Great White", with a lineup including second guitarist Ty Longley, bassist David Filice, drummer Eric Powers and keyboardist Yuko Tamura.
 The group embarked on a tour, which was cut short on February 20, 2003, when a pyrotechnics accident at the start of their performance caused The Station nightclub fire.
 Among the 100 people killed in the fire was Longley, who was initially reported missing but reported dead four days later.

-A few months after the fire, Jack Russell's Great White began touring to raise money for the families of the victims, with Russell and Kendall joined by guitarist and keyboardist Tyler Nelson, bassist Scott Pounds and drummer Derrick Pontier.
+A few months after the fire, Jack Russell's Great White began touring to raise money for the families of the victims, with Russell and Kendall joined by guitarist and keyboardist Jordan Martin (Later replaced by Tyler Nelson the following year), bassist Scott Pounds and drummer Derrick Pontier.
 Touring continued until August 2005, when all future dates were cancelled due to undisclosed "medical reasons".
 In December 2006, a reunion of Russell, Kendall, Michael Lardie, Sean McNabb and Audie Desbrow was announced to mark the band's 25th anniversary.
 Back to the Rhythm, the first Great White studio album since 1999, was released in 2007.

 During a tour in 2008, McNabb decided to leave Great White.
 He was replaced that May by Scott Snyder.
 He debuted on Rising, issued early the next year.
 During the subsequent tour, Russell was forced to take a break to undergo surgery for a perforated bowel.
 He was temporarily replaced by XYZ's Terry Ilous.
 After one show with former Rough Cutt and Quiet Riot frontman Paul Shortino, former Warrant vocalist Jani Lane took over for a run of shows later in the year.
 Ilous returned in early 2011, although it was planned that Russell would return once he had recovered from surgery.
 By December, however, he had formed his own version of the band, with Ilous remaining in the main group.